Marinated Tomato Salad with Shallots

 • Handful of fresh basil leaves, torn

-1. Combine tomatoes and shallots in a large bowl.
+1. Slice the tomatoes and shallots and place them in a large bowl.

 2. Whisk together olive oil, vinegar, honey, garlic, salt, and pepper.
-Pour over the tomato mixture.
+Pour over the tomatoes and shallots.

-3. Gently toss to combine.
-Let marinate at room temp for 15–30 minutes.
+3. Toss gently to coat, then let the salad marinate at room temperature for 15-30 minutes.

 Your email address will not be published.
 Required fields are marked *